 16. Functions of Committee

-(1) Within the period of 30 days beginning on the day the Committee is given a copy of a determination (a “special determination”) under section 8(2) or (3), the Committee may by resolution, with the agreement of the member of the Committee representing the Commonwealth and at least 5 other members of the Committee, request the Chair of the Board to give further information to the Committee in relation to the determination.
+(1) Within the period of 30 days beginning on the day the Committee is given a copy of a determination (a special determination) under section 8(2) or (3), the Committee may by resolution, with the agreement of the member of the Committee representing the Commonwealth and at least 5 other members of the Committee, request the Chair of the Board to give further information to the Committee in relation to the determination.

 (2) Subject to subsection (3), the Chair of the Board must comply with the request.